Becoming a Surrogate in Texas [FAQ]

 What are the basic requirements to become a surrogate in Texas?

-While specific requirements can vary between agencies, most Texas surrogates need to be between 21 and 45 years old and have had at least one successful pregnancy.
 You’ll also need to pass both medical and psychological screenings.
 We know it sounds like a lot, but these requirements exist to protect you and ensure the best possible outcome for everyone involved.

 Can I become a surrogate if I’ve had a C-section?